 Before you plan a larger tattoo, try a smaller one to see how it suits you.
 Of course, minimalist tattoos also tend to be small, so you can get as many of them as you want (or at least, almost).

-Even if geometry wasn’t your favourite subject in school, there is no denying its aesthetic qualities.
+Even if geometry wasn’t your favourite subject in school, there is no denying its aesthetic qualities, especially as a sleeve tattoo.

 Geometry can be found everywhere in nature, from flowers to beehives, constellations, and more.
 So it stands to reason that geometric designs like this one make for some pretty stunning tattoos.